How to See Moraine Lake at Sunrise in 2026

 Parks Canada has been running a Moraine Lake shuttle for several years, but many visitors weren’t aware of it or weren’t planning to use it.
 All this was causing frustration for everyone involved.

-Fast forward… the road is now closed to private vehicles (unless you have a blue accessible parking placard).
+Fast forward… the road is now closed to private vehicles (unless you have an accessible parking placard or you are staying at the Moraine Lake Lodge).
 So now everyone needs to book a shuttle bus, tour or even bike to Moraine Lake.
 In response to that, there are several new ways to get to Moraine Lake including some sunset and sunrise shuttle options for Moraine Lake.

 Read More